-In a perfect world, I’m up at 5am to go for a 12 mile run, after which I shower, do a full face of makeup, put on a super stylish outfit, read scriptures and pray and meditate and am ready and waiting in the kitchen at 7am with a freshly baked batch of healthy muffins for the kids and hubs.
+In a perfect world, I’d be up at 5am to go for a 12 mile run or other intense workout first thing, after which I take a great post-workout shower, do a full face of makeup, put on a super stylish outfit, read scriptures and pray and meditate and am ready and waiting in the kitchen at 7am with a freshly baked batch of healthy muffins for the kids and hubs.

-In reality, most days my soggy-bottomed babes are in my bed at 8:30am, climbing all over my sleep-deprived face and prying my eyelids open asking if they can have leftover ice cream for breakfast.
-I’m really hoping this scenario sounds familiar to at least some of you!
+In reality, most days my soggy-bottomed babies are in my bed at 8:30am, climbing all over my sleep-deprived face and prying my eyelids open asking if they can have leftover ice cream for breakfast.
+I’m really hoping this scenario sounds familiar to at least some of you…

-Because of this, I’ve taken to doing a couple quick exercises in the bathroom before I shower.
+Because of this, I’ve taken to doing a couple quick exercises in the bathroom to get some blood flow moving before I hop into a warm shower.
 Sometimes it’s just a few push-ups on the floor and sometimes it’s a whole routine…but it makes me sweat and helps me feel a tiny bit better for staying up too late with Netflix and the sewing machine.
-I hope this quick workout helps you get moving on those sorts of days!
+Give it a go yourself; I hope this quick workout helps you get moving on those sorts of days!

 Ladder Sit: I love doing this exercise over my shower seat (I stop just short of sitting down completely) but you can do it even if your shower doesn’t have a seat…just try to get your quads almost at a 90 degree angle.
 I aim for 8-10 reps.